proxytype/ZeroBro/Experimental/Oled-Multiscreen/ESP32/Arduino/README.md

-# OLED Display Multiplexing with Arduino
+# OLED Display Multiplexing with ESP32

-This Arduino sketch demonstrates how to use the TCA9548A I2C multiplexer to control multiple OLED displays with a single Arduino board.
+This Arduino sketch demonstrates how to use the TCA9548A I2C multiplexer to control multiple OLED displays with an ESP32 board.

 ### Libraries Used
-- `Wire.h`: Arduino's I2C communication library.
+- `Wire.h`: ESP32's/Arduino's I2C communication library.
 - `Adafruit_GFX.h`: Graphics library for drawing shapes, text, etc.
 - `Adafruit_SSD1306.h`: Library for controlling SSD1306-based OLED displays.